Do Current Language Models Support Code Intelligence for R Programming Language?: Threats to Validity

 \textbf{External Validity:} We only conduct experiments in R and for code summarization and method name prediction, and for code generation using LLMs only.
 Limiting the number of tasks is mainly due to reducing the bias of building high-quality data for other tasks.
 Though the approach can be utilized for other code-related tasks in R, we cannot expand the conclusions to other programming languages or tasks.
 However, one can benefit greatly from the strategy we introduced for separating the two R styles, namely separating the \textit{Base} R and \textit{Tidy-verse}.

+An additional threat to validity arises from our exclusive reliance on GitHub repositories.
+While GitHub was selected to facilitate direct identification of Roxygen2 parser usage and to streamline quality-focused filtering, depending solely on GitHub may overlook specialized R usage scenarios, particularly in fields like bioinformatics or finance, where code is often shared on CRAN or Bioconductor.
+As a result, our dataset might not fully capture these domain-specific practices.

 \textbf{Internal validity:} The internal validity in our work could be related to the dataset collection process and pre-processing steps.
 In our study, the quality of data is a significant concern.
 The code and associated documentation within R packages can vary widely in quality.
 Some packages may be meticulously maintained with high-quality code and comprehensive documentation, providing valuable insights for model training.
 However, others may be less well-maintained, with misleading, inaccurate, or sparse documentation.
 This inconsistency can lead to a model that is trained on a mixture of high and low-quality data, potentially reducing its effectiveness and accuracy.
 To mitigate this issue, it is crucial to implement robust data cleaning and preprocessing steps, possibly including manual review and curation of the dataset.

 To achieve this, we consulted constantly with an R expert, who has more than ten years of research and development experience in R, ensuring the quality of the collected dataset and the soundness of the approach, specifically the decision on \textit{Base} or \textit{Tidy-verse} R repositories.
-We also manually evaluated the collected data at different steps, to ensure our developed process leads to the desired data, e.g., the code and comments are tokenized correctly.
+We also manually evaluated the collected data at different steps to ensure our developed process leads to the desired data, e.g., the code and comments are tokenized correctly.

 For the tokenization part, we used several tools, and each failed in one part.
 Finally, we found a reliable grammar rule for R that could be used with a Tree-sitter.
 The obtained dataset was investigated by the first author and another student, ensuring that the code and comments were separated correctly.
 These steps were taken in addition to following the advice of the R expert and previously published works to select the inclusion and exclusion criteria to scrape the related GitHub repositories.

 There is an uneven spread between \textit{Base} R and \textit{Tidy-verse} packages in the dataset.
 This could lead to a model that is biased towards the coding style and conventions of one over the other, limiting its effectiveness across the diverse R ecosystem.
 Additionally, as mentioned earlier, the syntax of the two styles is different, which can affect the performance of the models.
 Therefore, we added RQ4 to evaluate the effect of separating the data related to each programming style.
 To avoid any issues with the fair comparison of R styles, we conducted manual evaluations and used the same number of records for R\textsubscript{Base} and R\textsubscript{Tidy}.